Adela Pankhurst: Posthumous recognition

-Her name and picture (and those of 58 other women's suffrage supporters) are on the plinth of the statue of Millicent Fawcett in Parliament Square, London, unveiled in 2018.
+Pankhurst's name and picture (and those of 58 other women's suffrage supporters) are on the plinth of the statue of Millicent Fawcett in Parliament Square, London, unveiled in 2018.

 Pankhurst Crescent, in the Canberra suburb of Gilmore, is named in her honour.

+Helen Fraser wrote her reminiscences of Pankhurst; from when they first met at the time of early suffragette arrests, then in London, again at an Aberdeen by-election and latterly in Australia.
+Fraser stated that Pankhurst had "humour, the charm of the unexpected and unpredictable", among other qualities..
+Fraser's tribute was published in the periodical Calling all women, the newsletter of the Suffragette Fellowship, in July 1961.

 Brian Harrison recorded an oral history interview about Adela Pankhurst with her granddaughter, Susan Hogan, as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
 The interview includes details of Pankhurst's family life in Australia and of her later life.
 The collection also contains an interview about her mother, Emmeline Pankhurst.